FAQs

 9. Does my horse need 24/7 turnout?

 Ideally, yes.
 Horses lower leg lymphatics only work when they are moving.
-Track systems are perfect for CPL horses.
+24/7 turnout or track systems are perfect for CPL horses.

 10. But what about mud?

-Use mud protection or keep the horse in a larger indoor area with enrichment to encourage them to move around.
+Use mud protection or keep the horse in a larger hard standing or indoor area with enrichment to encourage them to move around.

-11. What if my horse has to be stabled because of livery yard rules?
+11. What if my horse has to be stabled?

 12. Can I use normal stable bandages, boots or compression socks on my CPL horse?